Romance Languages and Literatures

 - I was placed into ITAL 2305 Advanced Italian I:

 You were placed here because have a strong level of Italian and would benefit from some grammar review and writing practice before moving on to the 2400-level introduction to culture, history, and literature courses.
-Advanced French through Film has three emphases: review of the greatest hits of Italian grammar; practice writing short pieces in a variety of genres; and enjoying and learning to analyze different types of texts (from short stories to graphic novels to films).
+This course has three emphases: review of the greatest hits of Italian grammar; practice writing short pieces in a variety of genres; and enjoying and learning to analyze different types of texts (from short stories to graphic novels to films).

 Finally, did you take the Advanced Placement exam or complete the International Baccalaureate?